 (3) No student shall:

-Upon finding a student in violation of any of these requirements, the Committee on Rules and Petitions may deny the student credit in the class, withdraw the student’s privilege of membership in the School, add a memo to the student’s file, or take any other appropriate action.
+Upon finding a student in violation of any of these requirements, the faculty member or Committee on Rules and Petitions may deny the student credit in the class, withdraw the student’s privilege of membership in the Law School, add a memo to the student’s file, or take any other appropriate action.

 PLEASE NOTE: Faculty members are increasingly strict in interpreting what constitutes “regular” attendance.
 Students have been failed for poor attendance, dropped from class rosters, and denied credit in classes.
 In addition, many state bar licensing boards ask whether an applicant has ever been warned about problems with lateness or absenteeism.
 If a problem is noted by a faculty member, it will be reported to the appropriate licensing agency.